International Estate Planning

 Questions and answers

-Does Germany recognize foreign wills?
+Does Germany recognize foreign Wills?

 Germany has ratified the Hague Convention on the Form of Testamentary Dispositions.
 Thus, in most cases, there are no issues with respect to the formal validity of a foreign Will.